 When developing this particular BPG and prioritizing outcomes, the expert panel considered outcomes that align with the quadruple aim and SDGs.
 In line with the SDGs, it is also important to consider the environmental impact of digital health technologies.
 Many digital health technologies are purposely designed to become obsolete over a certain period of time, which can lead to increasing amounts of digital waste when these technologies are discarded (i.e., "e-waste") (46).
-The carbon footprint elicited by digital health technology power usage and bandwidth use are another important consideration when it comes to digital health technologies are used by health service organizations and health providers, and keeping conservation and sustainability in mind (46).
+The carbon footprint elicited by digital health technology power usage and bandwidth use are another important consideration when it comes to digital health technologies and their environmental impact (46).
+These issues can be addressed by examining the way that digital health technologies are used by health service organizations and health providers, and keeping conservation and sustainability in mind (46).